10 Best Brachialis Exercises To Build Bigger and Stronger Arms

 1. Stand with your feet shoulder-width apart and a slight bend in your knees.

-3. Keeping your elbows close to your body, slowly curl the left dumbbell upward, across your body, and toward your left shoulder.
+3. Keep your elbows close to your body and slowly lift the left dumbbell up, across your body, and towards your left shoulder.

 4. Pause for a second at the top of the lift, squeeze your brachialis, then slowly lower the weights under control.

-5. Repeat with your right arm and continuously do alternating arms.
+5. Repeat this with your right arm and continuously alternate your arms.

 7. Dumbbell Reverse Grip Concentration Curl